Tutorial Videos Technical Support Data Migration Guide Release Notes Tips & Best Practices Federated Data Source Configuration PDF Generation SQL/REST

 If you are working with a large SQL database you will quickly find that editors like Notepad and Notepad++ are not able to open or edit large .sql files.
 One editor that can cope with multi-GB .sql files is EmEditor.
 This editor will allow you to open very large .sql files and tweak the syntax as needed.

-We suggest that you edit the .sql file before import and tweak the datatypes for optimal compatibility with AppSynergy.
+You may want to edit your .sql file before import and tweak the datatypes for optimal compatibility with AppSynergy.
 Some of these changes you can also make post-import using the AppSynergy UI.

 First, you will need to install the MariaDB command line tools on your local machine.
 They can be downloaded from here.
 You may also use the MySQL tools if you prefer (the commands and syntax are essentially identical).